liquibase/liquibase-neo4j/docs/reference-features.md

 !!! warning
     This setting only works if the target Neo4j instance supports `CALL {} IN TRANSACTIONS` (version 4.4 and later).
-    If not, the Neo4j plugin will run the label rename in a single, autocommit transaction.
+    If not, the Neo4j plugin will run the type rename in a single, autocommit transaction.

     Make sure to read about [the consequences of changing `runInTransaction`](#change-sets-runintransaction).